Navigating Work-Life Balance Over Christmas

 3. Don’t be afraid to unplug

-The whole point of taking leave is to turn off, decompress and recharge your batteries; always being ‘on’ isn't good for you.
+The whole point of taking leave is to turn off, decompress and recharge your batteries; always being ‘on’ is counterproductive.
 And remember, holiday days are a legal requirement for a reason – use them!!

 4. Pursue a career you love